SatoriCyber/universal-data-permissions-scanner/docs/datastores/mongodb.md

 )
 ```

-2. Create a user for authz-analyzer using the following command:
+2. Create a user for universal-data-permissions-scanner using the following command:
 ```
 db.createUser(
     {
-        user: "authz_analyzer",
+        user: "udps_user",
-        roles: ["authz_analyzer"],
+        roles: ["udps"],
         pwd: "<password>"
     }
 )